Anyway (Martina McBride song)

-"Anyway" is a song co-written and recorded by American country music artist Martina McBride.
-It was released in November 2006 as the first single from her album Waking Up Laughing.
-McBride wrote this song with Brad and Brett Warren of The Warren Brothers.
+"Anyway" is a song by American country music artist Martina McBride, recorded for her ninth studio album Waking Up Laughing (2007).
+It was the first single of her career that she had a writing credit on, co-writing it with the Warren Brothers, a duo consisting of brothers Brad and Brett Warren.
+McBride also solely produced the track.
+"Anyway" is a song about how even though bad things can happen, the narrator sings that she'll do it anyway.
+RCA Nashville released the song on November 6, 2006, as the lead single from the album.

+The song became a success, giving McBride her first country top ten hit since 2004 where it peaked at number five on the Hot Country Songs chart.
+The song also had crossover success, peaking at number 14 on Adult Contemporary and number 22 on the Hot Christian Songs chart, leading to its peak of number 32 on the Billboard Hot 100.
+McBride performed the song on American Idol and on four of her tours.

 History

 The song marks the first time in Martina's career that she has co-written one of her own singles.
 It is an inspirational song based on a favorite poem of Mother Teresa's, written by Kent Keith, which he originally titled, "The Paradoxical Commandments".

 At the 2007 Country Music Association Awards, "Anyway" was nominated for Single of the Year and Song of the Year awards.

 "Anyway" was first released on November 6, 2006, where McBride performed the song to promote it.
 However, the single was released to the iTunes Store February 13, 2007.

 Kristy Lee Cook performed the song on the seventh season of American Idol on Top 8 Inspirational Week in 2008.

 Lauren Alaina performed the song on the 10th season of American Idol on Top 4 Inspirational Week in 2011.
 It was considered one of the best versions of the original song.